TicketyBot/Docs/src/README.md

 We ask a small price for Tickety premium so that we are able to keep hosting and updating the bot.
 Learn more about premium [here](/premium/).

+## Enterprise
+After Premium, there is also the Enterprise plan.
+This plan is designed for those who are looking to get the most out of Tickety.
+While currently not available, more information on this plan is coming following soon.

 ## Our Team
 | Name | Role |
 | :--- | :--: |